-Upstart offers $1,000 to $50,000 in personal loans for courses or boot camps to further your career.
-Loan terms of 3 and 5 years are available.
-One negative of Upstart is it does have an origination fee of 3.655% to 8%.
-Similar to SoFi, Upstart does a soft pull of your credit report to determine if you’re pre-approved.
+Upstart offers $1,000 up to $50,000 in personal loans for courses or boot camps to further your career.
+Loan terms of 36 & 60 months are available.
+One negative of Upstart is it does have an origination fee of 0.00% - 8.00%.
+Similar to SoFi, Upstart does a Soft Pull of your credit report to determine if you’re pre-approved.

 Once approved for an Upstart loan, you can agree to terms and get your money within a few days.

-LightStream has loans from $5,000 to $100,000.
-Loan terms range from 2 to 7 years.
-There are no fees or prepayment penalties, but it will be a hard pull on your credit report to see if you’re pre-approved.
+LightStream has loans $5,000 to $100,000.
+Loan terms range from 24 to 144 months.
+There are no fees or prepayment penalties, but it will be a Hard Pull on your credit report to see if you’re pre-approved.
 One positive of LightStream is it’s very clear with how it determines interest rates.

 You’ll get the most competitive rates with excellent credit.
 Since the term “excellent” can be subjective, LightStream outlines what’s considered excellent credit based on a profile of past excellent borrowers.
 These borrowers tend to have: